emmanuel-benoit/graylog-groups/README.md

 -----

-The community edition of [Graylog](https://graylog.org) had the ability to use LDAP group in order to control user access to the various objects (streams and dashboards).
+The community edition of [Graylog](https://graylog.org) had the ability to use LDAP group in order to control user access to the various objects (searches, streams and dashboards).

 In a somewhat ethically questionable move this capability was removed in version 4.0 and replaced with an enterprise-only feature called teams.